 What Is IT Compliance?

-For example, if you're a financial services company, then you'll be subject to various regulations that govern how you handle data and information about your customers.
+For example, if you run a financial services company, you are subject to various regulations governing how you handle information about your customers and your operations.
+You may also be required by law to report lost or stolen devices containing customer data.

-Did you know that organizations lose roughly $4 million in revenue because of a non-compliance incident?
+Did you know that organizations lose roughly $4 million in revenue because of non-compliance incidents?
+If your technology doesn't meet various standards, there are serious consequences for your business’s reputation.

 Agency description goes here